 “Everything about this town disgusts me,” He said in a thick Russian accent, then fixed his icy stare on the burnt house.
 “Nothing done in quiet.
 Smoke, fire, explosions it’s all too theatrical and a bitch to clean up.”

 He turned to George, seemingly ignoring Dominic’s presence.
 “What part of keep low do none of you understand?
 You know what we’ve got to deal with at the capital now?
-We’ve got people out the ass that have to go missing because they keep talking about people turning into pussies.”
+We’ve got people out the ass who must to go missing because they keep talking about people turning into pussies.”

 “The root of the problem is gone so everythi–” The man threw his cigar at George, silencing him.

 “Don’t give a fuck ‘bout roots,” One of the men behind him quickly gave him another lit cigar.
 “Problem’s bigger than that.
 You took out the Felids here and suddenly we’re losing hunters everywhere.
 Shit’s getting out of hand.
 Who the fuck was the girl?”

 George brushed the ashes off his coat, hesitating before he answered.